Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Setup and Numerical Simulations

 \section{Setup and Numerical Simulations}

-The domain is a cubic volume of height $H$ and width $L$, with an aspect ratio $\Gamma=L/H=2$, shown schematically in figure \ref{fig:schematic}.
+The domain is a rectangular volume of height $H$ and width $L$, with an aspect ratio $\Gamma=L/H=2$, shown schematically in figure \ref{fig:schematic}.
 The system rotates about the vertical $z-$axis with a constant angular velocity $\Omega$.

 We make the Boussinesq approximation, so that fluid properties are assumed to be constant and the flow is assumed to be incompressible.
-We nondimensionalise the governing equations using the length scale $H$ and the buoyancy velocity scale $U_b=(g\alpha \Delta T H)^{1/2}$.
+We nondimensionalize the governing equations using the length scale $H$ and the buoyancy velocity scale $U_b=(g\alpha \Delta T H)^{1/2}$.
 The nondimensional governing equations become